WayneKeenan/python-vrzero/README.md

 ### Mouse

-The mouse controls looking (and direction of travel when movement), mouse button 1 is 'action' and mouse button 2 is 'jump'.
+The mouse controls looking (and direction of travel when moving).
+Mouse button 1 is 'action' and mouse button 2 is 'jump'.

 ### Joypad

-An Xbox controller controls movement and view using the left and right stick respectively, the 'A' button is 'action' and the 'B' button is jump.
+An Xbox controller controls movement and view using the left and right stick respectively.
+The 'A' button is 'action' and the 'B' button is jump.

 ### Head Mounted Display

-The underlying OpenHMD library used to read the HMD sensor data, via USB, the VR Zero library automatically rotates the pi3d Steroscopic camera in response to HMD readings.
+The  OpenHMD library is used to read the HMD sensor data.
+VR Zero automatically rotates the pi3d Steroscopic camera in response to HMD readings.

 ### 3D

-Please see the demos below for how to control the player avatar programatically, for example [demos/forest.py](demos/forest.py) shows how to correctly set the players avatar's Y position when using a height field for terrain.
+Please see the demos below for how to control the player avatar programatically, for example, [demos/forest.py](demos/forest.py) shows how to correctly set the players avatar's Y position when using a height field for terrain.

 For information of setting up a 3D scene and 3D rendering please refer to the [pi3d documentation](https://pi3d.github.io/html/) and [pi3d demos](https://github.com/pi3d/pi3d_demos).